finbotsdev/developer/docs/skaffold.md

 ## skaffold dev: continuous build & deploy on code changes

-Run `skaffold dev` to build and deploy your app continuously
+execute `skaffold dev` to build and deploy your app continuously

 ## skaffold run: single build and deploy

-Use `skaffold run` to build and deploy your app once, similar to a CI/CD pipeline
+execute `skaffold run` to build and deploy your app once, similar to a CI/CD pipeline